ryan6t4/Ryan6t4/README.md

 # Hi, I'm Ryan — a developer in training.. 👋

 Full-Stack Developer working with modern web technologies and system programming.
-💬 Ask me about Linux | I use ubantu BTW 😉

 ## Languages